okube-ai/laktory/docs/concepts/design.md

 The Kappa architecture simplifies the overall system design and maintenance, making it easier to reason about and manage real-time data processing without the complexities of managing separate batch and stream processing paths.

-Learn more in this [blog post](https://www.youtube.com/watch?v=myLiFw9AUKY) or read by reading this [blog post](https://pradeepl.com/blog/kappa-architecture/).
+Learn more by reading this [blog post](https://pradeepl.com/blog/kappa-architecture/).

 ## Event-based architecture
 An event-based data architecture is a design approach where the components of the platform communicate and synchronize through the exchange of events.